-- Making certain that the test questions function properly even after the test has been administered.
+- Make certain that the test questions function properly even after the test has been administered.
 The test development does not end after the assembly.
 The statisticians and test developers ensure that the tests are working as predetermined.
 Every question undergoes preliminary statistical analysis.
 If a problem is discovered, corrective action is taken before final scoring and score reporting.

 ETS goes through all of these steps in developing a test to ensure a fair, valid, and reliable test.
-Time, hard work, and rigorous reviews – these are all devoted by assessment specialists developing these standardized tests.
+Time, hard work, and rigorous reviews - are all devoted by assessment specialists developing these standardized tests.